lisa-pinto/thesis-site/content/post/Numbers and Personalities.md

 ## The Magic Behind Numbers

-The Ancient Greeks defined four Numerical Liberal Arts:
+The Ancient Greeks defined four Liberal Arts of Numbers:
 Arithmetic, Astronomy, Geometry, and Harmony (Music).
 Numbers were considered as representatives of a purpose higher than themselves, and were connected to their occurences in nature.
 Let's look at the special characteristics of some numbers:

 {{< rawhtml >}}